-Praised for her warm, rich tone quality, sensitive musicality, and compelling stage presence, mezzo-soprano Laura Beckel Thoreson is a rising presence in the opera and concert world.
+Praised for her warm, rich tone quality, sensitive musicality, and compelling stage presence, contralto Laura Beckel Thoreson is a rising presence in the opera and concert world.

-Equally at home in the opera house, on the concert stage, and in the recital hall, Ms. Thoreson has appeared as a solo guest artist with such groups as Portland Opera, Eugene Opera, Indianapolis Opera, Augusta Opera, Utah Festival Opera, Indiana University Opera Theatre, the Oregon Symphony, Portland Baroque Orchestra, Portland Youth Philharmonic, Oregon Sinfonietta, Newport Symphony Orchestra, Orchestra Seattle, Naples Philharmonic, Indianapolis Symphony Orchestra, Lafayette Symphony Orchestra, San Juan Symphony, the Bach Cantata Choir and Orchestra, and many more, and has been a four-time guest artist with the Cincinnati Symphony Orchestra.
+Equally at home in the opera house, on the concert stage, and in the recital hall, Ms. Thoreson has appeared as a solo guest artist with such groups as Portland Opera, Eugene Opera, Utah Festival Opera, Indianapolis Opera, Augusta Opera, Early Music Vancouver, Oregon Symphony, Portland Baroque Orchestra, Portland Youth Philharmonic, Oregon Sinfonietta, Newport Symphony Orchestra, Orchestra Seattle, Naples Philharmonic, Indianapolis Symphony Orchestra, Cincinnati Symphony Orchestra, Lafayette Symphony Orchestra, San Juan Symphony, and more, and has performed internationally in Canada, England, Scotland, Belgium, and the Netherlands.

-Ms. Thoreson has performed as a soloist in many concert works, including Bach's B Minor Mass, Magnificat, St. John Passion, and numerous cantatas, Händel's Judas Maccabeus and Messiah, Haydn's Lord Nelson Mass, Mendelssohn's Elijah, Mozart's Coronation Mass, Requiem, and Solemn Vespers, Purcell's Thy Word is a Lantern, Prokofiev's The Ugly Duckling, Respighi's Laud to the Nativity, Schubert's Mass in A Flat, Vivaldi's Gloria and many more.
+Ms. Thoreson has performed as a soloist in many concert works, including Bach's B Minor Mass, Magnificat, St. John Passion, and numerous cantatas, Händel's Dixit Dominus, Judas Maccabeus and Messiah, Haydn's Lord Nelson Mass, Mendelssohn's Elijah, Mozart's Coronation Mass, Requiem, and Solemn Vespers, Purcell's Thy Word is a Lantern, Prokofiev's The Ugly Duckling, Respighi's Laud to the Nativity, Schubert's Mass in A Flat, Vivaldi's Gloria and many more.